Shun Knives Review – Which Knife is The Mightiest Ally in the Kitchen?

 Check Price on Amazon

-Every knife in the set is made of VG-MAX cutting core with 34 layers of stainless steel on each side.
-The handles are made of engineered pakkawood which is incredibly strong, durable and moisture resistant.
-For added comfort, the handles are D-shaped.
+Every knife in the set features a VG-MAX cutting core with 34 layers of stainless steel on each side.
+This construction ensures the knives’ enduring strength and sharpness.
+The handles, made of engineered pakkawood, are incredibly strong, durable, and moisture resistant.
+I also appreciated the D-shaped design, which added comfort during prolonged use.

 Pros